dsicher/demo-bot/README.md

 up and running by the end of it.
 In order to create a chatbot we'll be depending on a few pieces of existing technology.
 This will allow us to build our bot with greatly improved speed and ease collaboration efforts so that everyone can get involved.
-All of our work will utilize Node.js, so let's start there.
+All of our work will utilize our demo-bot code base, so let's start there.

 ### Step 4: *Download this starter kit*